codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 | **Support**             | *Introduced:*       | Patch v.
 3 (5.5.17-22.3)          |
 +-------------------------+---------------------+-----------------------------------+

-DDL statements are non-transactional and as such do not replicate through write-sets.
-There are three methods available that determine how the node handles replicating these statements:
+DDL statements are non-transactional and as such don't replicate through write-sets.
+There are two methods available that determine how the node handles replicating these statements:

 - ``TOI``  In the :term:`Total Order Isolation` method, the cluster runs the DDL statement on all nodes in the same total order sequence, blocking other transactions from committing while the DDL is in progress.